Ghost (Swedish band): Identities

 In March 2017, Swedish musician Martin Persner of the band Magna Carta Cartel claimed in a short video clip that he was the rhythm guitarist, also known as Omega, from 2009 to July 2016.
 This marked the first time that someone has publicly identified themselves as a member of Ghost.
 A few months before Persner's announcement, the band recruited a new bass player who was suspected to be Lez Zeppelin bassist Megan Thomas, later confirmed by Forge.
 A lawsuit against Forge in April 2017 on behalf of four past members revealed their names, as well as the names of several more past members.
 When asked about the complete lineup change at the end of 2016, Forge stated that Ghost "was always sort of...
 I guess a Bathory sort of band, where there was people playing live, and the people playing live [were] not necessarily the same that played on the records."
 The lawsuit was dismissed by the court on 17 October 2018.

+Timeline

+Stage names / Character identities

+As a band with a unique and complex theatrical presentation, the musicians in Ghost's live performances do not perform as themselves, but each play a character.
+Emphasis is placed on the singer, currently "Papa V Perpetua".
+The rest of the band are officially deemed "Nameless Ghouls" but there are general categories based on the roles of each of the "ghouls".
+The five classical elements of fire, earth, water, air, and aether were originally used to identify the ghouls with symbol patches on each ghoul's stage outfit, but with the touring cycle coinciding with the 2018 release of Prequelle, the live lineup expanded to include 7 ghouls, and thus the elemental symbols were no longer displayed or officially used.

+As a general rule, Ghost does not directly identify any of the ghouls through their official accounts or spokespeople, but in recent years, they have become more relaxed in allowing this information to become public.
+Because of the band's long-standing practice of using NDAs, the ghouls are not allowed to discuss their involvement in the band publicly while they are active members, though the avid fanbase tends to deduce the ghouls' identities rather quickly once they have appeared on stage.